wp-blocks/wp-blocks/packages/image/README.md

 # @wp-blocks/image

-#### Node.js Image Compression and Optimization Script
+## What is this?

-This Node.js script helps to compress and optimize images in a given directory.
-The script supports different image formats and uses various compression algorithms to reduce the file size of images.
+A Node.js command-line tool to compress and optimize images, using different algorithms to reduce file size.

+## Why Use This?
+If you have a large number of images in a folder that need to be compressed and optimized, this package can be a lifesaver.
+With just one command, you can easily reduce the size of your images, making them load faster on your website.
+Whether you need to compress JPGs, optimize SVGs, or generate compressed AVIF or WebP images, this package has got you covered.
+It's a simple and effective way to make your website more efficient and your users happier.
+Give it a try and see the difference it can make!

 ## Requirements